 - Equal pay for men and women—applies to all employers.

-How Do I File a Claim for Workplace Discrimination in North Carolina?
+How Do I File a Claim for Employment Discrimination in North Carolina?

-Your first step in the process of finding justice for the discrimination you have endured is to file a complaint with the North Carolina Office of Administrative Hearings, Civil Rights Division (OAH/CRD) if you are a state employee.
-Otherwise, you should file a claim with the EEOC.
+Your first step in the process of finding justice is to file a discrimination complaint with the North Carolina Office of Administrative Hearings, Civil Rights Division (OAH/CRD) if you are a state employee.
+Otherwise, you should file discrimination claims with the Equal Employment Opportunity Commission (EEOC).